scottyhq/cb-resources/docs/deep-learning.md

 - **Dataset storage**

     In order to compute effectively, cloud platforms need your data sets to be stored in-cloud alongside your code.
 The most straight-forward way to do this is to use your cloud platform's file storage service, which behaves much like Google Drive or Dropbox.
-To dramatically reduce storage cost, you can instead use your platform's *object* storage service.
-This indexes your data into a way that is internally more efficient, but slightly less convenient to access.
+To reduce storage cost by a factor of 10, you can instead use your platform's *object* storage service.
+This stores your data in the cloud in a way that is internally more efficient, but requires you to write some code to store/retrieve it.

     See [&sect;Storage](#storage) for resources on getting your data into file or object storage accounts.